emvaized/open-in-popup-window-extension/README.md

 Popup windows opened this way could not be positioned by mouse cursor location, so an alternative "Fallback popup window location" setting will be used ("Center" by default)

-#### Private windows are not reopened as popup with the option enabled
+#### If private windows are not reopened as popup with this option enabled

-You might need to allow this extension to run in private windows to fix it
+You might need to manually allow this extension to run in private windows

 ## Troubleshooting
 - ⚠️ If "Open by drag" and "Shift+click to open" options not working, or the popup window always gets positioned in the top left corner no matter the placement settings, please make sure you gave extension all permissions to run on every page you visit!